Paca la Piraña

 Francisca Aracil Cáceres (born June 1, 1962), professionally known as Paca la Piraña, is a Spanish actress and vedette.
-She identifies as a transsexual woman.
+She is a trans woman.

 Career

 La Piraña began her career in the 1980s, when she performed in nightclubs while imitating musical acts.
 In the 1990s, she moved to Elda, Valencian Community, for work, where she dedicated herself to cross-dressing.
 Later, she became more widely known in Spain after her introduction on television as the friend of La Veneno, a fellow Spanish actress and performer.

 In 2020, she returned to the public eye by appearing as herself in Veneno, a TV series aired on Atresmedia about the life of La Veneno.
 In 2023, a third part of Veneno was announced, called Piraña, that would focus on her life.

 Due to the popularity of Veneno, she and the other protagonists were honored during the 2020 Madrid Pride.
 In 2021, a subsequent miniseries, Paca la Piraña, ¿dígame?, was aired, starring La Piraña.
 Later that same year, she featured in Paca te lleva al huerto, a series where she interviewed Spanish celebrities about various topics.

 In December 2020, she was a guest presenter alongside Marc Giró on Feliz Año Neox.
 In 2021, she was a guest judge on the first season of Drag Race España.
 From 2021 to 2023, she toured with Supremme de Luxe and Drag Race España contestants as part of the stage production El Gran Hotel de Las Reinas.